6 historic sports moments in Montréal — and the venues where they happened

 Tennis time!

-The Rogers Cup is an annual tennis tournament held in Montréal and Toronto.
+The National Bank Open presented by Rogers is an annual tennis tournament held in Montréal and Toronto.
 The men’s and women’s events alternate from year-to-year between the cities.
-The men's tournament is held in Montréal during odd-numbered years.
+The men’s tournament is held in Montréal during odd-numbered years.
 In even-numbered years, the women take the court.
 Games take place at Jarry Park Stadium, which has a seating capacity for 28,456 attendees.
-In 2017, 18-year-old Canadian Denis Shapovalov beat world no. 1 Rafael Nadal at the Rogers Cup, stunning tennis fans the world over.
+In 2017, 18-year-old Canadian Denis Shapovalov beat world no. 1 Rafael Nadal at the National Bank Open presented by Rogers (then dubbed the Rogers Cup), stunning tennis fans the world over.
 It’s safe to say Nadal was stunned too.

 Gilles Villeneuve takes the trophy

-The Canadian Grand Prix is an annual auto race held in Montréal at the Circuit Gilles Villeneuve on Notre Dame Island.
-In 1978, in his first Formula 1 Grand Prix du Canada, local hero Gilles Villeneuve (for whom the track is now named after) pulled ahead of the pack, beating the previous Canadian record of a 10th place finish.
-These days, event planners can reserve a stunning event space that over looks the race tracks.
+The Formula 1 Grand Prix du Canada is an annual auto race held in Montréal at the Circuit Gilles Villeneuve on Notre-Dame Island.
+In 1978, in his first Formula 1 Grand Prix du Canada, local hero Gilles Villeneuve (after whom the track is now named) pulled ahead of the pack, beating the previous Canadian record of a 10th place finish.
+These days, event planners can reserve a stunning event space that overlooks the race tracks.
 It’s called Espace Paddock.

 Read this next: Revisit the glory of the 1976 Montréal Olympics at these sports venues